 Note that, after most disasters, the local government does respond by opening shelters for people who had to evacuate their homes.
 In a large-scale disaster though, these shelters can be very underequipped (think Katrina).
 So it is good to have your own supplies instead of relying on FEMA to provide for you.
 Please read our post about Bug Out Bags to learn more about packing for survival situations.

-- Water filter or water purification tablets (I like this water bottle with built-in filter)
+- Water filter or water purification tablets

 - Emergency food

 - Spare change of clothes

 - Rain jacket or poncho